 - Tip: we stopped for lunch in Instow (between Bideford and Barnstaple) where there is a good village shop with home-made baguettes and sandwiches.

-I enjoyed the trip because of the scenery (or, at least, what I could see of it through the rain) and the cycling achievement.
+I enjoyed cycling Devon Coast to Coast because of the scenery (or, at least, what I could see of it through the rain) and the cycling achievement.
 The weather on the first day was not so enjoyable because of the rain and I soon discovered that my ‘waterproof’ cycling top is not!

 I did quite a bit of training for the ride but would have liked to climb a few of the hills better on the last day.
 Oh well, that’s a lesson for another time.